.

 Ensuring Data Quality with AI

-"Artificial intelligence is not going to solve that if it's dealing with garbage."
+"Artificial intelligence is not going to solve problems if it's dealing with garbage," he noted.

-Winsten emphasized the importance of AI in ensuring the validity of data in longitudinal databases, suggesting that it could serve as a quality control officer, identifying inconsistencies in incoming data and ensuring that only high-quality data is used for analysis and decision-making.
+Winsten emphasized that AI plays a critical role in maintaining data integrity within longitudinal databases.
+He noted that AI can function as a quality control layer, detecting inconsistencies in incoming data and ensuring that analysts rely only on accurate, high-quality information for decision-making.

 Predictive Analytics: A Glimpse into the Future of Patient Care

-Winsten took the conversation a step further, envisioning a future where AI, through predictive analytics, could identify potential diseases a patient might develop over time based on their variations within a normal range.
+Winsten envisioned a future in which AI, using predictive analytics, could identify potential diseases a patient might develop over time based on variations within the normal range.

-"We've now moved into, with artificial intelligence, a predictive model.
-This model has enough capability to determine what could happen, and what is likely to happen, based on the analysis of historical data.”
+"We've now moved into a predictive model.
+This model has enough capability to determine what could happen, and what is likely to happen, based on the analysis of historical data,” he added.

 The Success of AI: A Data-Dependent Story